syncfusion-content/maui-docs/MAUI/PDF-Viewer/Add-Remove-Modify-Annotations.md

 {% endhighlight %}
 {% endtabs %}

-### Annotation Added Event
+### Annotation added event

-The `AnnotationAdded` event occurs when an annotation is added successfully to the PDF document.
+The [AnnotationAdded](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_AnnotationAdded) event occurs when an annotation is added successfully to the PDF document.
 The following example explains how to wire and handle the event.

 {% tabs %}
 {% highlight c# %}